lee-zhg/create-k8s-cluster/README.md

 ## Lab 1
 ### _Turn raw data into insights; build, deploy, and consume a Machine Learning model_

 You’re a busy developer, a data scientist or a user with not much coding experience, and want the fastest path delivering data insights to users, but this requires deep expertise in many technology domains.
-This end-to-end use-case driven skill walks you through the technologies used to:
+This end-to-end use-case driven lab walks you through the technologies used to:

 - Acquire, clean, and explore data
 - Build a predictive machine learning model
 - Make predictions
-- Host the model on IBM Cloud for consumption and use
+- Host the model on IBM Cloud for consumption
 - Integrate the model with your web application

-Along the way, you’ll learn about IBM Cloud and scaling compute and memory based on training requirements, IBM’s Watson Machine Learning Service for hosting your trained model on IBM’s Cloud, and IBM Watson Studio, a Cloud-based IDE for data science teams; tools that brings together many open-source technologies built for data science and machine learning.
+Along the way, you’ll learn about scaling compute and memory on IBM Cloud based on training requirements, IBM’s Watson Machine Learning Service for hosting your trained model on IBM’s Cloud, and Watson Studio, a Cloud-based IDE for data science teams; tools that brings together many open-source technologies built for data science and machine learning.

 **By the end of this lab you should be able to:**